apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/manage_cluster/scale_for_apecloud_mysql.md

   mysql-01        default          apecloud-mysql            ac-mysql-8.0.30        Delete                    Updating        Jan 29,2023 14:29 UTC+0800
   ```
   - STATUS=Running: means the vertical scaling operation is applied.
+  - STATUS=Updating: means the vertical scaling is in progress.
+  - STATUS=Abnormal: means the vertical scaling is abnormal.
+The reason may be the normal instances number is less than the total instance number or the leader instance is running properly while others are abnormal.
+  >>To solve the problem, you can check manually to see whether resource is sufficient.
+If AutoScaling is supported, the system recovers when there is enough resource, otherwise, create enough resource and check wth `kubectl describe` command.

 ## Horizontal scaling
 Horizontal scaling changes the amount of pods.
 For example, you can apply a horizontal scaling to scale up from three pods to five pods.
 The scaling process includes the backup and restore of data.